PalisadoesFoundation/talawa-api/docs/README.md

 $ npm -v
 ```

-4. Run the following command to install Yarn
+4. Run the following command to install PNPM

 ```terminal
 $ sudo npm install --global pnpm
 ```

-5. Verify Yarn Installation
+5. Verify PNPM Installation

 ```terminal
 $ pnpm --version
 ```

-### Install Yarn on macOS Using Homebrew
+### Install PNPM on macOS Using Homebrew

-One of the easiest way to install Yarn on macOS is to use the command line installer
+One of the easiest way to install PNPM on macOS is to use the command line installer

-1. Install Yarn by running the given command in your terminal
+1. Install PNPM by running the given command in your terminal

 ```terminal
 $ brew install pnpm
 ```

-### Install Yarn on Linux Using NPM
+### Install PNPM on Linux Using NPM

-Installing Yarn on Linux through NPM can be done via command line installer, this doesn't automatically install Node.js
+Installing PNPM on Linux through NPM can be done via command line installer, this doesn't automatically install Node.js

 1. Run the following command in your terminal to install Node and NPM respectively.
 [Confirm your Linux distro and it's command prompt](https://classic.pnpmpkg.com/lang/en/docs/install/#debian-stable)